smswithoutborders/RelaySMS-docs/docs/Troubleshooting/Troubleshooting-FAQ.md

 - **Update the App**: Ensure you have the latest version of the RelaySMS app installed.
 - **Restore tokens**: It is recommended to revoke and restore access to your platforms on the app every 3 to 6 months.
 - **Check for Network Issues**: Verify that your device is active and is able to send SMS messages.
-- **Contact Support**: If you continue to experience issues, don't hesitate to reach out to our support team for assistance.
+- **Contact Support**: If you continue to experience issues, don't hesitate to reach out to our <a href="developers@smswithoutborders.com">support team</a>  for assistance.